nwheels-io/MetaPrograms/README.md

 - [Example.WebUIModel](Source/TestCases/CSharpAndJavaScript/Example.WebUIModel): a sample **programming model** of single-page web apps
 - [Example.HyperappAdapter](Source/TestCases/CSharpAndJavaScript/Example.HyperappAdapter): a sample **technology adapter** that generates JavaScript web app based on the [Hyperapp](https://github.com/hyperapp/hyperapp) framework
 - [Example.AspNetAdapter](Source/TestCases/CSharpAndJavaScript/Example.AspNetAdapter): a sample **technology adapter** that generates C# backend service based on [ASP.NET Core](https://github.com/aspnet/Home) Web API.
-- [Example.App](Source/TestCases/CSharpAndJavaScript/Example.App): intentions-of-code (in C#) of a sample web app, including some simple backend logic
+- [Example.App](Source/TestCases/CSharpAndJavaScript/Example.App): intentions-of-code (in C#) of a sample web app, including some simple backend logic.
+You may also write your own intentions-as-code project, and run it with the demo (explained in the **Getting Started** section).

 For more details on the above modules, read about [proof-of-conept integration test](Docs/poc.md).